Emergency Dentist Corbin

 - Step 1: Call us right away.
 As soon as you are able to, call our office.
 We’ll schedule an appointment for you as quickly as possible, often within the same day.
 A team member will walk you through how to handle your situation until you can reach us.

-- Step 3: Get the professional care you need .
+- Step 3: Get the professional care you need.
 As soon as a treatment plan has been made, our experienced team will leap into action to repair your smile and alleviate discomfort.
 For patients who are feeling particularly nervous, scared, uncomfortable, or sore, we may recommend dental sedation.
+Based on the severity of the issue, your health, and your medications, she will be able to arrange timely treatment for you in her office, or help make an appointment as soon as possible with one of her trusted specialists better equipped to meet your specific situation.

 Emergency Dental Care You Can Depend On

-Dr. Katherine Whitaker is exactly the type of person you want to see in the middle of a dental emergency.
-As a dentist with over seven years of experience and a mother of two, she knows exactly how to bring calm to even the most stressful situation.
-She and our team work quickly and effectively to help get patients out of pain as soon as possible.
-And, to help even the most anxious patient relax, she’s the only dentist in a 40-mile radius who is trained to provide soothing IV sedation.
+Dr. Katherine Whitaker is exactly the type of person you want to see in the middle of a dental emergency!
+As a dentist with years of experience and a mother of two, she knows exactly how to bring a sense of calm to even the most stressful situations.
+She and our team will work quickly and effectively to help get patients out of pain as soon as possible.
+And, to help even the most anxious patient relax, she’s the only dentist in a 50-mile radius who is trained to provide soothing IV sedation.

 The Most Common Dental Emergencies